grug-lang/grug-for-python/README.md

 # grug for Python

 This repository provides Python bindings, a frontend, and a backend for [grug](https://github.com/grug-lang/grug).
+It passes all tests in [grug-lang/grug-tests](https://github.com/grug-lang/grug-tests).

 Install this package using `pip install grug-lang`, and run `python -c "import grug"` to check that it doesn't print an error.